qu8n/smile-dashboard/README.md

 </tr>
 </table>

+### Notes

-Note that `field2` and `field3` are now top-level fields in the queried result, but they are not "true" fields of `nodeA` in the database.
-For clarity on which fields are "flattened", refer to `graphql-server/src/utils/flattening.ts`.
-Specifically, the `nestedValueGetters` object contains the fields that are flattened for each node type and how these "flattened" fields are accessed/resolved.
+`field2` and `field3` are now top-level fields in the queried result, but they are not "true" fields of `nodeA` in the database.
+For clarity on which fields are flattened, refer to `graphql-server/src/utils/flattening.ts`.
+Specifically, the `nestedValueGetters` object contains the fields that are flattened for each node type and how these flattened fields are accessed/resolved.

+We can't remove the nested fields from the query because they are needed to resolve the flattened fields.
+When this query is called, GraphQL will automatically resolve the nested fields first, then use our custom resolvers to resolve the flattened fields.

 ### How to flatten a new field
 1. Add the new field to the corresponding query in `operations.graphql`.